jupyter/docker-stacks/docs/using/common.md

   (The `start-notebook.sh` script will `su ${NB_USER}` after adding `${NB_USER}` to sudoers.)
   **You should only enable `sudo` if you trust the user or if the container is running on an isolated host.**

+### Additional runtime configurations

-- `-e GEN_CERT=yes` - Instructs the startup script to generates a self-signed SSL certificate and configure Jupyter Notebook to use it to accept encrypted HTTPS connections.
+- `-e GEN_CERT=yes` - Instructs the startup script to generate a self-signed SSL certificate and configure Jupyter Notebook to use it to accept encrypted HTTPS connections.
 - `-e DOCKER_STACKS_JUPYTER_CMD=<jupyter command>` - Instructs the startup script to run `jupyter ${DOCKER_STACKS_JUPYTER_CMD}` instead of the default `jupyter lab` command.
-  See [Switching back to classic notebook or using a different startup command][switch_back] for available options.
+  See [Switching back to the classic notebook or using a different startup command][switch_back] for available options.
-  Useful in container orchestration environments where setting environment variables is easier than change command line parameters.
+  This setting is helpful in container orchestration environments where setting environment variables is more straightforward than changing command line parameters.
 - `-e RESTARTABLE=yes` - Runs Jupyter in a loop so that quitting Jupyter does not cause the container to exit.
-  This may be useful when you need to install extensions that require restarting Jupyter.
+  This may be useful when installing extensions that require restarting Jupyter.

-- `-v /some/host/folder/for/work:/home/jovyan/work` - Mounts a host machine directory as folder in the container.
+- `-v /some/host/folder/for/work:/home/jovyan/work` - Mounts a host machine directory as a folder in the container.
-  Useful when you want to preserve notebooks and other work even after the container is destroyed.
+  This configuration is useful for preserving notebooks and other work even after the container is destroyed.
   **You must grant the within-container notebook user or group (`NB_UID` or `NB_GID`) write access to the host directory (e.g., `sudo chown 1000 /some/host/folder/for/work`).**

-- `--user 5000 --group-add users` - Launches the container with a specific user ID and adds that user to the `users` group so that it can modify files in the default home directory and `/opt/conda`.
-  You can use these arguments as alternatives to setting `${NB_UID}` and `${NB_GID}`.

 - `-e JUPYTER_ENV_VARS_TO_UNSET=ADMIN_SECRET_1,ADMIN_SECRET_2` - Unsets specified environment variables in the default startup script.
-  The variables are unset after the hooks have executed but before the command provided to the startup script runs.
+  The variables are unset after the hooks have been executed but before the command provided to the startup script runs.
 - `-e NOTEBOOK_ARGS="--log-level='DEBUG' --dev-mode"` - Adds custom options to launch `jupyter lab` or `jupyter notebook`.
-This way any option, supported by `jupyter` could be used by the user.
+This way, the user could use any option supported by `jupyter`.

 ## Startup Hooks